- Solutions Solutions Explore >

 Standard matters for the AGM include:

-Shareholders can also propose additional topics, even if not initially included.
-For example, shareholders with at least 20% ownership may call a meeting to hold managers accountable.
+Shareholders can also propose additional topics, even when these were not on the original agenda.
+For example, shareholders holding at least 20% of the capital may call a meeting to hold managers accountable.

 The assembly then approves or rejects these materials.
-All statements must follow GAAP, and third parties may only see them after approval.
+All statements must follow Colombian accounting standards.
+Furthermore, third parties may only access them once they are approved.

 How are dividends approved and reported?

 After approval, the company informs shareholders through formal notices.
-While no disclosure to public authorities is required, all shareholders are entitled to dividends, except in an SAS, where the bye-laws may state otherwise.
+No disclosure to public authorities is required for the decision itself.
+In principle, all shareholders are entitled to dividends, although in an SAS the bylaws may state otherwise.

 Can companies use electronic signatures?

 Yes.
-Colombia allows both handwritten and e-signatures for AGM documents, including those handled through platforms like DocuSign.
-Still, the type of document and company policy may determine which method is appropriate.
+Colombia accepts both handwritten and electronic signatures for AGM documents, including those handled through platforms such as DocuSign.
+Still, the document type and company policy may determine which method is appropriate in each case.

 Do AGM documents need to be filed?

 Yes.
 Financial statements must be filed with the Chamber of Commerce within one month of approval.
-The Chamber keeps these on record for five years, and certified copies can be requested.
+The Chamber keeps these on record for five years, and certified copies can be requested later.

-Klea and its local partners can support this process and help companies track filing deadlines to avoid penalties.
+Klea and its local partners can support this process.
+In particular, they help companies track filing deadlines and avoid penalties.

 What are the penalties for non-compliance?

-Failing to file financials, without valid justification, opens the door to:
+Failing to file financial statements, without valid justification, can lead to:

-• Alternative forms of proof used by third parties
+- Alternative forms of proof being used by third parties.

-• Fines up to 200 minimum wages from the Superintendency
+- Fines of up to 200 minimum monthly wages imposed by the Superintendency.

-Additionally, missing the deadline for structural change filings may result in delays or rejections by authorities.
+In addition, missing the deadline for structural change filings may result in delays or rejection by the authorities.

 What are the archiving requirements?